GeorgeCodes88/GeorgeCodes88/README.md

 # GeorgeCodes404

 Hey — I'm George.
 Minty to some.
 I build web stuff with HTML, CSS, and JavaScript.
 Sometimes React or Express.
 Then I break it.
 Then I fix it.
 That’s the cycle, baby.

 > “I write code, call myself a dumbass for 15 minutes, fix it, and call it a good day.”

 🛠️ 3 years of building, breaking, and learning
 📱 Still beefing with mobile breakpoints, but we’re getting there
+🔍 Addicted SEO enthusiast
 🎯 Clean layouts, fast sites, and code that *works*
 💼 Currently freelancing + building my portfolio + trying not to scream at Flexbox